Brainy Records is three AI models in a trench coat. Here's what each one does and why we picked it.

 The cost reality

 Generation is not free.
-Lyria minutes and Imagen renders both cost real money, which is why anonymous visitors get concept-only while the paid tiers ($4.99 Starter, $14.99 Pro) unlock actual music.
+Lyria minutes and Imagen renders both cost real money, which is why anonymous visitors get concept-only while signed-in users and one-time credit packs unlock actual music.
+The live pricing page is brainyrecords.com/pricing.
 Memory: be ruthless about gating the expensive endpoints.

 What we want to build next